 The property owner makes a sketch plan to show existing buildings and proposed buildings or additions.
 The sketch must show the distance to all property lines and the center of the road.
 If the distances are a long way, estimates can be used.
 For new residential structures, a copy of the septic permit is required.

-Due to COVID, Zoning permits are being handled through the mail.
+Zoning permits can be handled through the mail.
 Please mail a sketch as detailed above, and a check payable to Greenfield Township in the amount of $ 25.00.

 Uniform Construction Code Permits